antonhornquist/grrr-rb/README.md

 ## Description

-The grrr-rb library provides high level UI abstractions for grid based controllers simplifying interaction with for instance [monome](http://monome.org) grid devices.
+The grrr-rb library provides high level UI abstractions for grid based controllers simplifying interaction with for instance [monome](http://monome.org) 40h, 64, 128 and 256 grid devices.

 ## Usage

 In order to use grrr-rb add its lib folder to the Ruby load path and ```require 'grrr'```.
-If grrr-rb is run in JRuby ```require 'grrr/screengrid'``` to make fake screengrid available for use.
+If grrr-rb is run in JRuby ```require 'grrr/screengrid'``` will make fake screengrid available for use.

 First, install required dependencies.